jg1011/jg1011/README.md

 - Adding further features, unit tests and docs to my [PyDynSys](https://github.com/jg1011/PyDynSys), getting ready to push v1.0.0 & leave the alpha stage
 - Training heirarchical and meta reinforcement learning models to solve the tower of Hanoi problem with $N$ rings.
-- Proprietary state-management software for the management of DEX data obtained via Solana Validators
+- Proprietary state-management software for DEX data obtained via Solana Validators

 ## Am I open to new roles?